onaraighl/RESolve/README.md

 * Theory and code analysis is documented in pdf document [notes1](https://github.com/onaraighl/RESolve/blob/main/notes1.pdf)
 * Code allows for variouis boundary conditions including options for ponding at the top, free drainage at the bottom, and saturation at the bottom.
-* Hydrus convention whereby z=0 is the bottom and z=L is the top.
+* Hydrus convention is adopted, whereby z=0 is the bottom and z=L is the top.
 And by "top" I mean the surface, where the soil gets rained on!
-* Sample code (in Matlab) is provided in SAMPLE/
+* Sample code with (in Matlab) is provided in SAMPLE/

 ![Cartoon](cartoon.png)